bigtoast/pillage/README.md

 ### Metrics
 Metrics are tracked with a Distribution.
 The the only current implementation is based on the Histogram in the Ostrich scala lib.
-It provides max, min, mean within 5% and percitiles.
+It provides max, min, mean within 5% and percentiles.

 ### Labels
 Labels are just string values.
 This also came from Ostrich and can be used to set flags instead of holding statistical value.

+### Gauges
+Gauges are methods that can be functions that are executed when the stat is collected to get an reading at that instance.

 ### StatsSummary
 A StatsSummary contains Counters, Metrics and Labels for a set amount of time.
 A summary is an immutable